Git

 This results in a branch that can be applied directly to the end of the main branch and results in a very simple history.

 (Note: This strategy is better suited for projects with short-running branches.
-Otherwise it might be better to occassionally merge the main branch instead of rebasing onto it.)
+Otherwise it might be better to occasionally merge the main branch instead of rebasing onto it.)

 Good Example (ensure that a merge commit is created):